backdoorsecurity/Solitude/Readme.md

 curl -fsSL https://raw.githubusercontent.com/backdoorsecurity/Solitude/main/net-vm/install.sh | bash
 ```

-### Setup Solitude browser vm
+### Setup Solitude browser vm:

 The browser is pretty dang basic, just add existing browser.qcow2, check box for "configure before install", then "add hardware", at the very bottom add "virtio vsock".
 This forwards the browser window through to the host os.
-This would also be a good time to check OpenGl in Display Spice and 3D acceleration in Video Virtio to enable hardware acceleration in the browser.
+This would also be a good time to enable OpenGl in Display Spice and 3D acceleration in Video Virtio to enable hardware acceleration in the browser.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/backdoorsecurity/Solitude/main/browser-vm/install.sh | bash